-We’ve also included a guide of the different types of dump trucks.
+We’ve also included a guide to the different types of dump trucks.

 There are many dump truck manufacturers.
-With endless configuration for several types of applications.
+With endless configurations for several types of applications.
 There’s a dump truck out there that will fit your needs.

 Here’s a list of the 8 most popular dump truck brands in America.
 Listed 8 through 1.
 Scroll down to see which truck brand is #1.